AhsanRao/Print-Letters-from-A-to-Z/README.md

 # Print-Letters-from-A-to-Z

- Code prints All the Alphabets using streriks in loops.
+ Code prints All the Alphabets using asterisks in loops.